sindresorhus/shell-path/readme.md

 ## Usage

-When executed from a GUI app on OS X:
+When executed from a GUI app on macOS:

 ```js
 const shellPath = require('shell-path');